Thousands of short stories are read each year in order for editors to create Best of anthologies. Here is a look at a few.

 From its publication in 1897 to Dracula Daily's popularity today and the countless adaptations in between, Dracula has staying power.

-Sappho was born sometime around in the 7th century BCE in Ancient Greece, but who was Sappho and why do we still read her poetry?
+Sappho was born sometime in the 7th century BCE in Ancient Greece, but who was Sappho and why do we still read her poetry?

 Let me tell you about the time Allende was fired for rewriting the characters and endings of the stories she translated —without approval.